Genoese–Mongol Wars: Background

-Conflicts
+Early peaceful relations (13th century)

 Indirect interactions between the Mongols and the Genoese began in the early-mid 13th century, and solidified in the 1260s.
-Mongol authorities were wary of foreign influence and ruthlessly crushed open resistance to their rule, but generally were welcoming towards merchants - a dichotomy in line with the Pax Mongolica.
+Mongol authorities were wary of foreign influence and ruthlessly crushed open resistance to their rule, but generally were welcoming towards merchants - a dichotomy in line with the Pax Mongolica, in which trade was encouraged.
 This tentative relationship survived the division of the Mongol Empire in 1266, after which the Golden Horde controlled the northern Black Sea coast and the Ilkhanate controlled parts of the southern coast.
 Trade relations between the successor khanates and the Genoese colonies continued, though disputes over trading rights and Italian residency in Crimea caused tensions to occasionally rise.

 Genoese merchants purchased the rights to establish a permanent colony at Kaffa in 1266 with the consent of the Golden Horde, but relations between the expanding Genoese and the Mongols remained unstable; trade prospered during the reign of Mengu-Timur, but deteriorated in the 1280s after Genoa unsuccessfully sent shipbuilders and soldiers to support the Ilkhanate in a war against a Golden Horde-Mamluk alliance.

+Conflicts in the 14th century

 Relations improved until the ascension of Khan Toqta in 1291, who disagreed with the rights extended to Italian merchants and issued embargoes on Italian goods.
 In 1307, Toqta laid siege to Kaffa, forcing the Genoese to evacuate and burn the port in 1308.
 Relations recovered after Toqta's death in 1312, and Kaffa was re-established in 1313.
 During the reign of Öz Beg Khan, relations remained friendly between the Mongols and Genoese.
-During the reign of Tokhtamysh, the Khan supported Genoese efforts to defeat the lord of Sorgat.
+During the reign of Tokhtamysh, the Khan supported Genoese efforts to defeat the lord of Sorgat, a Crimean warlord.

 Relations devolved into hostility during the rule of Jani Beg Khan, who sought to crush Italian (both Genoese and Venetian) power in the region.
-In 1343, a crisis over residency and trade between Venice and Golden Horde authorities led to joint Genoese-Venetian action against the horde, blockading Mongol ports.
+In 1343, a crisis over residency and trade between Venice and Golden Horde authorities led to joint Genoese-Venetian military action against the horde, blockading Mongol ports.
 The conflict continued into 1345, when Mongol forces besieged Kaffa.
 The siege dragged on into 1346, with the Mongol army being unable to capture the city.
-During the siege, an outbreak of the Bubonic plague in the Mongol camp spread to the city, with Kaffa eventually become a vector by which the plague spread to Europe.
+During the siege, an outbreak of the bubonic plague in the Mongol camp spread to the city, and Kaffa eventually become a route for the spread of the plague into Europe.